 Kreikemeier said Palouse Treasures takes clients from Palouse Collaborative and provides them with a job.
 Some of these clients come to the collaborative wanting work experience, he said, while others are recommended by their parents, caretakers or local housing companies for people with disabilities.

 Once they start working, each client has a goal they want to accomplish.
 A training specialist from Boost monitors their progress and writes a daily report to share with the program director and other coordinators.

 “Every day I have a strategy to change [the clients’] performance in a better way,” said Kayoko Nadamoto, one of the training specialists with Boost.
 “I have to learn each person’s abilities and how to approach [them].”

-An employee stacks books on a shelf on Friday morning at Palouse Treasures.
+An employee stacks children's books on a shelf at Palouse Treasures, Jan.
+2020.

 Nadamoto said these goals can include increasing productivity, learning to be respectful to everyone and completing assigned tasks.
 Once the director and coordinators read the reports on her clients, she said, they meet with each to discuss progress and choose new goals.

 Palouse Treasures pays these clients during their assessment period and will often offer ongoing employment after they complete the program.
 This and the rise in minimum wage, Kreikemeier said, control the prices in the store.